OlekSt/Hit-the-Slopes/Testing.md

 - Thumbnail dropdown menu shows correct list of images with names.
 - Pressing Add Ski Resort, saves the info into DB correctly (checked Atlas mongod DB), and takes us to the list of ski resorts in skiresorts.html.
 - Checked add_trip.html, a ski resort is added to the list.
+- Buttons to Edit or Delete a ski resort are visible only to a user who created that particular ski resort.
 - A user/owner of a ski resort can press Edit, and will be taken to edit_skiresort.html, where all the previously saved data will be shown with a possibility to modify.
 - A user/owner of a ski resort can press Delete, and a ski resort  will be deleted, user will be returned to the ski_resorts.html.
 A message will flash "'Username', we've deleted your ski resort." **Note: Feature to be added to ask a user for confirmation if he/she really wants to delete a ski resort.**

+9. Edit ski resort screen:
+- Has the navbar with all the properly working features/links described above in point 4.
+- All the fields are populated with data previously saved in DB.
+If i press save without changing anything, all the data is kept as before.
+Same with pressing Cancel.
+- If I change any data, and press Save, new data will be saved into DB.
+- Upon saving a message is flashed "'Username', we've updated your ski resort."

+10. Sign Out
+    - Pressing take us correctly to the index.html with the main screen with the slogan.
+The navbar shows only the log and Sign Up & Sing In links.

 ### Bugs discovered: